 - Long 12V power cord

-- Too much reflection impair the video display view
+- Too much reflection impairs the video display view

 - Not a great mirror when the video is off